PAUL L. GABA, DIRECTOR OF DEBATE – THREE DIAMOND COACH

 Gaba was the recipient of the 2003 National Debate Coaches Association Barton Scholarship, which helped defray the costs of traveling to and attending the University of Kentucky National Debate Institute’s Lincoln Douglas Coaches Program.

 In his role as the Florida Forensic League’s Macaw Region director from 2004-08, Gaba acted as a member of the Florida Council of Presidents, representing coaches in Palm Beach County in coordinating a statewide debate calendar, creating a standardized judge training manual, and developing a curriculum guide that can be used by novice debate coaches.
-Gaba, who was Florida Forensic League Vice President/Webmaster from 2009-2017, was also a member of the FFL Policy Debate Task Force in 2003-04.
+Gaba, who was Florida Forensic League Vice President/Webmaster from 2009-2017, and was elected FFL Secretary in 2019.
+He was also a member of the FFL Policy Debate Task Force in 2003-04.
 He has been honored as the FFL Macaw Region’s “Coach of the Year” five times, and the state Coach of the Year in 2011-12.

 Gaba is a member of the Lincoln-Douglas Education Project (an organization of coaches who believe LD should retain its values-based heritage), the National Debate Coaches Association, and the National Federation of State High School Associations.

 In 2007-08, Gaba began serving as Vice President of Individual Events for the Palm Beach Catholic Forensic League, and in his capacity on the PBCFL executive board has been responsible for setting up and running the league’s tournament software and computer program.